fredcallaway/heroku-experiment/README.md

 - You will find some tutorial-like information there and in static/js/instructions.js
 - If you have multiple conditions, use the CONDITION variable.
 The number of conditions is set in config.txt.
 You can manually specify the condition while debugging by adding `&condition=1` to the URL.
 - Add any additional experiment files and dependencies to templates/exp.html.
-- Run `make static` to preview your experiment.
+- Run `make dev` to preview your experiment.
 - Edit, refresh, edit, refresh, edit, refresh....

+### Saving data
+Data is recorded with the `logEvent` function, e.g. `logEvent('trial.complete', {choice, rt})`.

+It's up to you how you want to handle data representation.
+Frameworks like jsPsych often batch up all the data for a trial into one object.
+You can do that if you want; just call `logEvent` at the end of each trial passing a big object with all the data.
+I prefer to just put a logEvent any time anything happens and then I worry about formatting it later.

 **By default, data will not be saved when running locally**.
 If you want to save data while debugging, follow these steps:

-- Run `make dev` instead of make `static`
+- Make sure you're using `make dev` and not viewing index.html as a static page.
 - Visit <http://localhost:22362/test>.
 The port (22362) is configured in config.txt.
+The critical addition is to add "/test" at the end of the URL.
 - The fields necessary to store your data will be automatically added to the URL.
 Take note of or change the workerid (something like debug58523) if you wish.
 Note that if you use the same id twice, it will overwrite the previous data.
 - The data will be saved to the local participants.db sqlite database.

-## Downloading data

-- Run `bin/fetch_data.py [codeversion]`. codeversion is set to the current version (set in config.txt) if you don't specify it.
-- Pass the `--local` flag if you want to "download" from the local participants.db database.
-- You will find the data in `data/raw/[codeversion]/events/`.
-There is one file per participant.
-It is a json list with one object for every time you called `logEvent`.
-- Note: it's up to you how you want to handle data representation.
-Frameworks like jsPsych often batch up all the data for a trial into one object.
-You can do that if you want; just call `logEvent` at the end of each trial passing a big object with all the data.
-I prefer to just put a logEvent any time anything happens and then I worry about formatting it later.
+- See the downloading section below for details.

 ## Posting your study